Image reads Rebuild dignity Accelerate wellbeing

 This powerful method translates complex scientific principles into actionable design strategies, all aimed at creating environments that genuinely support wellbeing, healing, and long-term recovery.

-Think of trauma-informed design as your silent partner, empowering your staff reduce vicarious trauma and your clients to heal and transition to the next stage of their lives as quickly and smoothly as possible.
+Think of trauma-informed design as your silent partner, empowering your staff, reducing vicarious trauma and setting your clients up to heal and transition to the next stage of their lives as quickly and smoothly as possible.

 We're Kylie & Jane from Design for Hope, your partners in Trauma-Informed Design.

-All our project starts with an audit of your current space.
-We pinpoint the underlying issues, cultural sensitivities, what your clients truly need to heal, and the support your staff needs.
-Then, we design an environment that reflects your therapeutic goals, supports wellbeing, and builds trust and dignity.
+Every project begins with a careful audit of your current space.
+Using the Hope Hierarchy™, we uncover the underlying issues, cultural sensitivities, and what your clients truly need to heal, along with the support your staff requires to thrive.
+We translate these insights into a clear, prioritized roadmap, then design an environment that reflects your therapeutic goals, supports wellbeing, and builds trust and dignity.
+The result is a trauma-informed space that not only addresses your unique challenges but also empowers people to feel safe, valued and at ease.

 At Design for Hope, we recognise that our physical environment profoundly impacts our health and wellbeing.
 Scientific research clearly demonstrates how design elements subtly yet powerfully influence our body and mind, often below our conscious awareness.
 This impact is even more significant for individuals with heightened sensitivities due to traumatic experiences.